-National Pension Scheme is an easily accessible, low cost, tax-efficient and flexible retirement savings account.
+The National Pension Scheme is an easily accessible, low-cost, tax-efficient and flexible retirement savings account.
 Under the NPS, the individual contributes to his retirement account.

 NRIs can contribute to the NPS through fund transfers from their NRE/NRO account.
-Individual contributions to the NPS are subject to a ceil1ing of 10% of the gross national income.
+Individual contributions to the NPS are subject to a ceiling of 10% of the gross national income.
 NPS is distributed through authorized entities called Points of Presence (POP).
-Almost all the banks in India are enrolled to act as Point of Presence under NPS.
+Almost all the banks in India are enrolled to act as Points of Presence under NPS.

 An NPS account can only be opened by individuals, and not jointly.
 After the initial form is submitted, a Permanent Retirement Account Number (PRAN) is allotted.